Working Principle and Development of Magnetic Sensors

 Ⅲ Four stages of magnetic sensor development

 There are many types of magnetic sensors with different performances and applications.
-People have been pursuing a magnetic sensor with superior performance.
-Among them, the type of sensors with high performance, miniaturization, low power consumption, and low-cost development potential are more concerned, such as superconducting quantum interference (SQUID) magnetometer, optical pump atomic magnetometer, TMR magnetic sensor, fluxgate sensor, etc.
+Researchers have been pursuing magnetic sensors with superior performance.
+Among them, sensors with high performance, miniaturization, low power consumption, and low-cost development potential are of particular interest, such as superconducting quantum interference (SQUID) magnetometers, optical pump atomic magnetometers, TMR magnetic sensors, and fluxgate sensors.

 1 High-temperature superconducting materials

-SQUID can be used as a magnetic sensor based on the principle of magnetic flux passing through the superconducting ring to induce the superconducting current.
-Its resolution can reach the fT level, and the magnetic field resolution of general commercial SQUID can also reach the order of 10fT.
-It can be said that SQUID is the current magnetic sensor that has a strong detection capability.
+SQUID can be used as a magnetic sensor based on the principle of magnetic flux passing through a superconducting ring to induce superconducting current.
+Its resolution can reach the femtotesla (fT) level, and the magnetic field resolution of commercial SQUID systems can reach the order of 10fT or better.
+It can be said that SQUID is currently one of the most sensitive magnetic sensors available.
 However, because the superconducting ring can only work at extremely low temperatures, SQUID must be equipped with a refrigeration device, which leads to a substantial increase in its volume, weight, and cost of use, which restricts the application range of SQUID.
-The emergence of high-temperature superconducting materials has brought new vitality to SQUID.
+The emergence of high-temperature superconducting materials has brought new vitality to SQUID technology.

-In 1987, MKWu and others reported a YBaCuO high-temperature superconducting material system with a critical temperature of 93K, which means that the material system can enter the superconducting state under a liquid nitrogen environment (77K).
-Compared with the superconducting materials working in the liquid helium (4K) environment, it has obvious advantages, because the preparation difficulty and cost of liquid nitrogen are much smaller than that of liquid helium.
-Therefore, SQUID based on high-temperature superconducting materials is soon used in biomedicine, geophysical prospecting, material research, and other fields.
+In 1987, M.K.
+Wu and colleagues reported a YBaCuO (Yttrium Barium Copper Oxide) high-temperature superconducting material system with a critical temperature of 93K, which means that the material system can enter the superconducting state under a liquid nitrogen environment (77K).
+Compared with superconducting materials working in a liquid helium (4K) environment, it has obvious advantages because the preparation difficulty and cost of liquid nitrogen are much lower than that of liquid helium.
+Therefore, SQUID based on high-temperature superconducting materials is now used in biomedicine, geophysical prospecting, material research, non-destructive testing, and other fields.

-At present, it has become a hot spot to manufacture high-quality high-temperature superconducting thin films through micro-nano processing technology to manufacture miniaturized SQUID probes.
-It is reported that a SQUID magnetic sensor combining a MEMS planar coil and a YBaCuO thin film has come out.
-The resolution reaches about 50fT/sqr (Hz) (@1Hz).
-Although the electrothermal noise of the detection coil and the temperature fluctuation of the superconducting ring in the high-temperature SQUID increase, the key indicators are lower than those of the SQUID working in a liquid helium environment, it is undeniable that SQUID is striving for miniaturization and high-temperature development.
-Thin-film materials and noise reduction technology have become the main breakthrough direction of SQUID.
+Manufacturing high-quality high-temperature superconducting thin films through micro-nano processing technology to create miniaturized SQUID probes has become an active area of research.
+SQUID magnetic sensors combining MEMS planar coils and YBaCuO thin films have been developed with resolutions reaching approximately 50fT/√Hz (@1Hz).
+Although electrothermal noise of the detection coil and temperature fluctuations of the superconducting ring in high-temperature SQUID systems result in key indicators that are lower than those of SQUID working in a liquid helium environment, ongoing efforts focus on miniaturization and high-temperature operation.
+Thin-film materials and noise reduction technology remain the main breakthrough directions for SQUID development.

 2 MEMS technology

-The optical pump atomic magnetometer is a total magnetic sensor.
-Its basic principle is to use the optical pump to excite the alkali metal gaseous atoms in the closed cavity to be in the same spin precession state, and the atomic spin precession frequency generated linear change by the external magnetic field.
-Through the optical detector to detect the spectral frequency shift to obtain the measured magnetic field.
-The resolution of the optical pump atomic magnetometer can also reach 1fT/sqr (Hz) (@1Hz), which is equivalent to SQUID.
-The performance of the optical pump atomic magnetometer mainly depends on the consistency of the spin states of the alkali metal atoms in the sealed cavity.
+The optical pump atomic magnetometer is a scalar magnetic sensor.
+Its basic principle is to use optical pumping to excite alkali metal gaseous atoms in a closed cavity to achieve the same spin precession state, and the atomic spin precession frequency changes linearly with the external magnetic field.
+The measured magnetic field is obtained by detecting the spectral frequency shift through an optical detector.
+The resolution of optical pump atomic magnetometers can reach 1fT/√Hz (@1Hz), which is comparable to SQUID.
+The performance of optical pump atomic magnetometers mainly depends on the consistency of the spin states of the alkali metal atoms in the sealed cavity.

-At present, most optical pump atomic magnetometers are expensive and relatively large in volume and weight.
-It is limited in application, but the miniaturization of optical pump atomic magnetometers has become an attractive direction.
-The National Institute of Standards and Technology (NIST) has successfully developed a millimeter-level optical pump atomic magnetometer using MEMS technology, effectively reducing the size and cost.
-However, due to the small volume of the sealed cavity and the small amount of alkali metal that can be poured, the magnetic field resolution is reduced, about 6pT/sqr (Hz) (in the frequency band of 10Hz-1kHz).
-Fortunately, a new mechanism called "Spin Exchange-Release Freedom" (SERF) is being used in MEMS optical pump atomic magnetometers to improve spin consistency and greatly increase the magnetic field resolution to tens of fT /sqr (Hz) (@1Hz).
-Although the SERF mechanism can only be formed under extremely weak magnetic field conditions, its emergence is of great significance in itself, opening up a possible way to realize a high-performance MEMS optical pump atomic magnetometer.
+Historically, most optical pump atomic magnetometers were expensive and relatively large in volume and weight, which limited their applications.
+However, miniaturization of optical pump atomic magnetometers has become an attractive direction.
+The National Institute of Standards and Technology (NIST) successfully developed a millimeter-level optical pump atomic magnetometer using MEMS technology, effectively reducing size and cost.
+However, due to the small volume of the sealed cavity and the limited amount of alkali metal that can be contained, the magnetic field resolution was initially reduced to about 6pT/√Hz (in the frequency band of 10Hz-1kHz).
+Fortunately, a mechanism called "Spin Exchange Relaxation Free" (SERF) has been applied in MEMS optical pump atomic magnetometers to improve spin consistency and significantly increase the magnetic field resolution to tens of fT/√Hz (@1Hz).
+Although the SERF mechanism can only operate under extremely weak magnetic field conditions, its emergence is highly significant, opening up possibilities for realizing high-performance MEMS optical pump atomic magnetometers.

 3 The miniaturization of fluxgate sensors

-Fluxgate sensor was born in the 1930s.
-It is a component-type magnetic sensor developed to overcome the inability of the electromagnetic induction coil to measure the DC magnetic field.
-It uses the principle that the external magnetic field affects the magnetic core magnetization to achieve magnetic field measurement.
-It is mainly composed of a magnetic core, excitation coil, and detection coil, and the key to determining the detection ability is the magnetic core.
-When the high-frequency magnetic field generated by the excitation coil repeatedly magnetizes the magnetic core, the detection coil can induce a distorted voltage signal.
-When the external magnetic field changes, the signal will also change.
-The measured magnetic field can be detected according to the change of the even-order component of the distortion signal.
-By improving the soft magnetic performance of the magnetic core, the resolution of the fluxgate sensor can reach the pT level.
+Fluxgate sensors were developed in the 1930s.
+They are vector magnetic sensors developed to overcome the inability of electromagnetic induction coils to measure DC magnetic fields.
+They use the principle that external magnetic fields affect magnetic core magnetization to achieve magnetic field measurement.
+They are mainly composed of a magnetic core, excitation coil, and detection coil, with the magnetic core being key to determining detection capability.
+When the high-frequency magnetic field generated by the excitation coil repeatedly magnetizes the magnetic core, the detection coil induces a distorted voltage signal.
+When the external magnetic field changes, the signal also changes.
+The measured magnetic field can be detected according to changes in the even-order harmonics of the distortion signal.
+By improving the soft magnetic performance of the magnetic core, the resolution of fluxgate sensors can reach the picotesla (pT) level.

-With the development of micro-nano technology, the concept of micro-flux gate appears.
-People expect to reduce the volume and power consumption of high-performance fluxgate sensors through micro-nano processing technology.
-However, a large number of studies have shown that as the size of the miniature fluxgate sensor decreases, its sensitivity and resolution will decrease rapidly.
-The main reason is that the coil and magnetic core of the miniature fluxgate sensor are generally in the form of thin films, and the thermal noise level is significantly higher than that of the usual coil and magnetic core.
-In recent years, A. Baschirotto et al. have carried out systematic research on miniature fluxgate sensors, from PCB fluxgates to IC fluxgates based on CMOS processes with high levels, with a resolution of about a few nT/sqr (Hz ) (@1Hz).
-There is still a big gap compared to traditional fluxgate sensors.
-Therefore, it is a general trend to reduce the noise level of miniature fluxgate sensors through improved design and manufacturing processes, but the challenges are still great.
+With the development of micro-nano technology, the concept of micro-fluxgate has emerged.
+Researchers aim to reduce the volume and power consumption of high-performance fluxgate sensors through micro-nano processing technology.
+However, numerous studies have shown that as the size of miniature fluxgate sensors decreases, their sensitivity and resolution decline rapidly.
+The main reason is that the coils and magnetic cores of miniature fluxgate sensors are generally in thin-film form, and the thermal noise level is significantly higher than that of conventional coils and magnetic cores.
+In recent years, A. Baschirotto and colleagues have conducted systematic research on miniature fluxgate sensors, progressing from PCB fluxgates to IC fluxgates based on CMOS processes, with resolutions of approximately a few nT/√Hz (@1Hz).
+There is still a significant gap compared to traditional fluxgate sensors.
+Therefore, reducing the noise level of miniature fluxgate sensors through improved design and manufacturing processes remains a priority, though challenges persist.
+Recent advances in 2020-2025 have shown promise with new core materials and improved fabrication techniques achieving sub-nT resolution in compact form factors.

 4 GMR (MTJ) magnetic sensor research